Auguste Comte: Positive stage

 These facts of life are valuable, but it is beyond these facts that Comte gestures us to look to.
 Instead of the culmination of facts with little sufficiency, knowledge altogether takes on its role in the realm of science.
 In connection to science, Comte relates to science in two specific fields to rebuild the construction of human knowledge.
 As science is broad, Comte reveals this scientific classification for the sake of thinking and the future organization of society.
-"Comte divided sociology into two main fields, or branches: social statistics, or the study of the forces that hold society together; and social dynamics, or the study of the causes of social change," In doing this, society is reconstructed.
+"Comte divided sociology into two main fields, or branches: social statistics, or the study of the forces that hold society together; and social dynamics, or the study of the causes of social change".
+In doing this, society is reconstructed.
 By reconstructing human thinking and observation, societal operation alters.
 The attention is drawn to science, hypothesis', natural law, and supernatural ideas, allows sociology to be divided into these two categories.

 By combining the simple facts from the abstract to the supernatural and switching our thinking towards hypothetical observation, the sciences culminate in order to formulate sociology and this new societal division.
-"Every social system… aims definitively at directing all special forces towards a general result, for the exercise of a general and combined activity is the essence of the society," Social phenomena Comte believed can be transferred into laws and that systemization could become the prime guide to sociology so that all can maintain knowledge to continue building a strong intellectual society.
+"Every social system… aims definitively at directing all special forces towards a general result, for the exercise of a general and combined activity is the essence of the society".
+Social phenomena Comte believed can be transferred into laws and that systemization could become the prime guide to sociology so that all can maintain knowledge to continue building a strong intellectual society.

 To continue building a strong intellectual society, Comte believed the building or reformation requires intricate steps to achieve success.
-First, the new society must be created after the old society is destroyed because "without…destruction no adequate conception could be formed of what must be done,".
+First, the new society must be created after the old society is destroyed because "without…destruction no adequate conception could be formed of what must be done".
 Essentially a new society cannot be formed if it is constantly hindered by the ghost of its past.
 On the same terms, there will be no room for progress if the new society continues to compare itself to the old society.
 If humanity does not destroy the old society, the old society will destroy humanity.

-Or on the other hand, if one destroys the old society, "without ever replacing it, the people march onwards towards total anarchy,".
+Or on the other hand, if one destroys the old society, "without ever replacing it, the people march onwards towards total anarchy".
 If the society is continuously chipped away without being replaced with new ideal societal structures, then society will fall deeper back into its old faults.
 The burdens will grow deep and entangle the platforms for the new society, thus prohibiting progress, and ultimately fulfilling the cursed seesaw of remodeling and destroying society.
 Hence, according to Comte, to design a successful new society, one must keep the balance of reconstruction and deconstruction.

-Predictions
+Other views

 Auguste Comte is well known for writing in his book The Positive Philosophy that people would never learn the chemical composition of the stars.
 This has been called a very poor prediction regarding human limits in science.
 In thirty years people were beginning to learn the composition of stars through spectroscopy.